mongodb/mongo/src/mongo/db/timeseries/README.md

 ### Bucket Closure and Archival

 A bucket is permanently closed by setting the optional `control.closed` flag, which makes it ineligible for reopening.
-This can be done manually (e.g. for Online Archive), or automatically by the `BucketCatalog` in a number of situations, for instance if it contains more than the maximum number of measurements (`timeseriesBucketMaxCount`), if it contains more than the maximum amount of data (`timeseriesBucketMaxSize`), or if it detects a schema change.
+This can only be done manually for [Atlas Online Archive](https://www.mongodb.com/docs/atlas/online-archive/manage-online-archive/)).

 If the `BucketCatalog` is using more memory than it's given threshold (controlled by the server parameter `timeseriesIdleBucketExpiryMemoryUsageThreshold`), it will start to archive or close idle